monkeyzoo-metaverse/.github/profile/README.md

 MonkeyZoo
 The MonkeyZoo project is creating NFT fusion technology that will enable digital assets to be easily composable and power a decentralized future for gaming.
 Each of the MonkeyZoo characters are being released individually and can be manipulated using our technology in the FusionZoo to create a personal avatar to suit your personality.

-This Github Repositiory contains some of the technologies we have impleneted on the [Chia Blockchain](https://www.chia.net).
+This Github Repository contains some technologies we have implemented on the [Chia Blockchain](https://www.chia.net).

 More info on what we are up to can be found at [monkeyzoo.net](https://monkeyzoo.net)